 You can find frequently asked questions below.
 The Studies and Teaching Office can answer your questions about studying and study courses.

 Legal Text as PDF (As of: 22 November 2019)

 Regulations on the licensing of psychotherapists (As of: 12 March 2020)

-No. The bachelor will be polyvalent designed.
+No. The bachelor's program is multifunctional.
 This means that content will be taught that will prepare you for both a master’s in clinical psychology and psychotherapy as well as a master’s in psychology with a different focus.
 You will face the decision to become a psychotherapist when applying for a position in a master’s program.

 The new psychotherapy training at a glance:

 According to the reform, the training to become a psychotherapist will begin while still studying.
 The master’s in psychotherapy will be concluded with a licensing exam, which qualifies the graduate for practical treatment of patients during the subsequent training.
 During the training, you will select a psychotherapy specialization (e. g., psychoanalysis, psychodynamic psychotherapy, behavioral therapy).
 Additionally, in choosing a training program, the master’s graduate must decide whether to treat primarily adults or children and adolescents.
 The job title will however be simplified to “Psychotherapist“.
 Medical doctors can list themselves as medical psychotherapists.